Koxx3/minimo/MAKE_IT.md

-### How to make the your own ?
+# How to make the your own ?

-All designs and software are open source.
+All electronic designs and software are open source.
 So, you can easily make your own board if you have some electronic skills.

-#### Produce the board with JLCPBC
+## Produce the board with JLCPBC

 The first step is : produce your board.
 JLCPCB has interesting capacities : PCB assembly.